CloudBuds/Blog-Site-1/content/posts/homelab-hosting.md

 about the costs, equipment and safety?
 In this article I will go though the pros and cons about Hosting at Home and how practical it is for the long term!

 ## Pros
-* Your in control of your data.
+ * Your in control of your data
-* You have physical access to your equipment.
+ * You have physical access to your equipment
-* No more Resource Limits.
+ * No more Resource Limits
-* Run NodeJS, PHP and many more applications.
+ * Run NodeJS, PHP and many more applications
 ## Cons
-* Electric bills can get expensive.
+ * Electric bills can get expensive
-* Servers are typically loud and take up a lot of space.
+ * Servers are typically loud and take up a lot of space
-* You will be responsible for the maintenance of your server.
+ * You will be responsible for the maintenance of your server
-* You will have to setup a Secure Network Environment.
+ * You will have to setup a Secure Network Environment

 # Getting Started